microsoft/FractalTensor/docs/primitive_types.md

 ## Type equivalence

 Type is the meta info attached to a variable.
-In XXX, all types are represented by a tree internally as shown in Fig 2 ~ Fig 5.
+In FractalTensor, all types are represented by a tree internally as shown in Fig 2 ~ Fig 4.

 Suppose `a` and `b` are two types created by the type constructor.
 They are structurally equivalent if and only if: